Can Cops Get Life Insurance? They Sure Can...But There's More

 Not to mention, buying an individual life insurance policy as an alternative to topping up your existing Police group coverage is almost always cheaper (see example above).

 We work with the best life insurance companies in Canada.
-Even if you have health issues we can get you protected.
-Thankfully simplified issue life insurance plans provide a safety net for those who would be denied a traditional policy.
+Even if you have health issues, we can protect you.
+Thankfully, simplified-issue life insurance plans provide a safety net for those denied a traditional policy.